 The Motorhome Tour

 We will start our tour in Ghent and then travel to Amsterdam.
 In both of these wonderful cities you will have enough time to take in all the sights.
 From there we will move on to Alkmaar with its famous cheese market.
-On the way we will stop in Volendam/Edam where we will visit a cheese farm and participate in a clog making workshop.
-Subsequently we will travel to the Keukenhof Gardens where you can see up to 7 million spring-flowering bulbs and the Inspirational Gardens.
+On the way, you can visit the Zaanse Schaans open-air museum or stroll around some of the well-known towns on the Isselmeer.
+We will then travel to the Keukenhof Gardens where you can see up to 7 million spring-flowering bulbs and the Inspirational Gardens.
 Our visit also coincides with the annual flower parade.
 Our next stop is Delft, famous for its blue earthenware.
-From here you can visit Gouda, the windmills in Kinderdijk or the capital The Hague, home to the Dutch royal family.
-During these days you and can take part in the annual “King’s Day” celebrations.
-Finally we will travel to the coast in Zeeland where you will have 2 days to spend cycling, walking or just relaxing on the beach.
+Together we will take part in a group workshop, where we will paint a tile in the traditional Royal Delft way, which can be purchased before leaving.
+From Delft you can visit Gouda, the windmills in Kinderdijk or the capital The Hague, home to the Dutch royal family.
+During this time, we will also experience the annual “King’s Day” celebrations and see Holland turn completely orange.

 Day 1 and 2: Ghent